GodotSteam/GodotSteam/README.md

     godotsteam_server/register_types.h
 ````
 - Now move the "godotsteam_server" directory into the "modules" directory of the unpacked Godot Engine source.
+  - You can also just put the godotsteam directory where ever you like and just apply the custom_modules=.../path/to/dir/godotsteam flag in SCONS when compiling.
+Make sure the custom_modules= flag points to where godotsteam is located.
 - Recompile for your platform:
   - **NOTE:** use SCONS flags ````production=yes tools=yes target=release_debug```` for your editor and ````production=yes tools=no target=release```` for your templates.
   - Windows ( http://docs.godotengine.org/en/stable/reference/compiling_for_windows.html )